lhns/mc-fluid-physics/README.md

 Fluids flowing horizontally will not be affected by this mod.
 If fluid flows vertically the source of the stream will flow down.

 ## Features
+- Removes infinite water sources (not a good idea with this mod)
 - Fluid source blocks can flow down
 - Pistons can pump fluids
 - Spring blocks generate under naturally generated springs and prevent them from flowing down